 5. Basset Hound – 64.43%:

-The Basset Hound has an excellent sense of smell and so was bred for hunting small game such as rabbit.
-The short-legged breed of dog has loose face skin and large drooping ears like other hounds, which gives the breed a sad look.
+The Basset Hound has an excellent sense of smell and so was bred for hunting small game such as rabbits.
+The short-legged breed of dog has loose face skin and large drooping ears like other hounds, which gives it a sad look.

 4. Labrador Retriever – 64.67%: